 How One City is Getting Sidewalks Right

-Sidewalks are the foundation to making the social life of communities thrive.
-They lend themselves to many metaphors: often seen as the backbone or even the arteries of every place in which people come together.
-They hold up our shared social infrastructure, connect destinations, and provide routes for us to move through our communities.
+Sidewalks hold up our shared social infrastructure, connect destinations, and provide routes for us to move through our communities.
 They foster a rich street life, as described by William H. Whyte: "Rich street life is no frill.
 It is an expression of the most ancient function of a city—a place for people to come together, all kinds of people, face-to-face."

-In this article, we will explore an example of a city that is thriving because its Main Street and most neighborhoods have a set of ingredients that spark social life, many of which are defined by their sidewalks.
+Saratoga Springs is thriving because its main street and most neighborhoods have a set of ingredients that spark social life, many of which can be found on the sidewalks.

 Main Street - Saratoga Springs, New York